 I changed my own fluids.
 Can I throw them in the trash?

-No. Some government jurisdictions classify used motor oil and other auto fluids as hazardous waste and require proper disposal by law.
+No. Many state and local governments classify used motor oil and other auto fluids as hazardous waste and require proper disposal.

 Every gallon of used motor oil that is improperly discarded can contaminate 1 million gallons of drinking water, according to the EPA.
-Motor oil also never wears out, but rather gets dirty, so it can be recycled and resold.
+Because motor oil never wears out, but rather gets dirty, it can be recycled, re-refined and resold.
+The

 Where can used auto fluids be taken for recycling?

-Many auto parts stores accept use motor oil and other auto fluids for recycling or disposal, but some have stricter requirements than others regarding transportation of the fluids.
+Many auto parts stores accept use motor oil, transmission and other auto fluids for recycling or disposal, but some have stricter requirements than others regarding handling of the fluids.
+Unfortunately, individual stores do not consistently follow corporate guidelines, so be sure to call ahead to confirm they will take what you want to recycle.

+After draining fluids from your vehicle, place each fluid in a container — do not mix them — for transportation.
 Some collection points accept used oil in original motor oil bottles or even household containers with secure lids, while others require the use of sealed specialty containers, also available at most auto parts stores.
-Use our recycling locator below to find a collection location near you.
-You can also use our Recycling Search to find locations near you that accept car fluids.
+You can use our Recycling Search to find locations near you that accept brake, transmission, and power steering fluids.

-If your motor oil, transmission fluid, brake fluid, or antifreeze has been contaminated with any other fluids most locations will not accept it for recycling.
+If your motor oil, transmission, brake, and power steering fluid, or antifreeze has been contaminated with any other fluids most locations will not accept it for recycling.
 If this has happened to you, you should reach out to your city or county household hazardous waste (HHW) location to see if they will dispose of it properly.
-Find a HHW location near you.
+Find a Household Hazardous Waste (HHW) location near you.